plantinformatics/pretzel-documentation-website/docs/User-Stories/User-story-2.md

 2. Identify the Yr34/Yr48 region of 5AL based on results in *Qureshi et al. 2017*

-3. Define the Wheat Barley 40K SNP array haplotype carried by wheat accession WAWHT2046 (AGG accession: AGG91389WHEA) in the Yr34/Yr48 region
+3. Define the Wheat Barley 40K SNP array haplotype carried by wheat accession WAWHT2046 (AGG accession: AGG91389WHEA), the original accession where Yr34 was discovered in *Bariana et al. 2006*, in the Yr34/Yr48 region

 4. Filter for AGG accessions matching the Yr34/Yr48 haplotype